lloda/ra-ra/README.md

 * Compatibility with builtin arrays and with the standard library, including `<ranges>`.
 * Interoperability with other libraries and/or languages through transparent memory layout.
 * Iterators over cells (subarrays) of any rank.
-* Rank conjunction as in J (compile time ranks only).
-* Slicing with indices of arbitrary rank, beating of linear range indices, index skipping and elision.
+* Slicing with indices of arbitrary rank, linear range indices, axis skipping and elision, and contextual `len`.
+* Axis insertion (e.g. for broadcasting).
 * Outer product operation.
 * Tensor index object.
 * Short-circuiting logical operators.
 * Argument list selection operators (`where` with bool selector, or `pick` with integer selector).
-* Axis insertion (e.g. for broadcasting).
 * Reshape, transpose, reverse, collapse/explode, stencils.
 * Arbitrary types as array elements, or as scalar operands.
+* Rank conjunction as in J (compile time ranks only).
 * Many predefined array operations.
 Adding yours is trivial.

 `constexpr` is suported as much as possible.
 For example: